 But she was a great storyteller with a fabulous memory for detail.
 I learned to always have a notebook within reach, especially during mealtimes and on trips to town.
 A single question was usually enough to prompt a series of stories.
-Living in a side-hill soddie as ton suburb where everyone seemed to be a credentialed a kid and going to school in a sod schoolhouse where the chairs and desks were just rough-sawn planks.
+Living in a side-hill soddie as a kid and going to school in a sod schoolhouse where the chairs and desks were just rough-sawn planks.
 Teaching in a one-room school at age 17; starting the school day building a fire in the stove from cow chips the children would gather on their way.

 Then there was life on the show road: sewing the trouper's show costumes out of WW II surplus silk parachutes.
-The whole troupe performing bareback after all two-time Pulitzer Prize winner E. O. Wilson.
-30 saddles were stolen one night.
+The whole troupe performing bareback after all 30 saddles were stolen one night.
 Performing with Roy Rogers and Gene Autry, the flying Wallendas and other internationally touring circus acts in huge arenas in Kansas City, Chicago, Montreal.

-and, I found out later, rigorously truthful.
+Ruth was a colorful narrator.
+She was also humble and, I found out later, rigorously truthful.